ShivgunGaming/DEPRECIATED-biometra.net/README.md

-## Biometra.net | One Scan, Endless Possibilities!
+# Biometra | Web3 Wallet for Biometric Scanning

-# Biometra - Web3 Wallet for Biometric Scanning
+> One Scan, Endless Possibilities!

 ![biometra-bannner](https://github.com/ShivgunGaming/biometra.net/assets/102505925/179994e2-0fd7-4d72-b146-3b7943ea9d19)

 Biometra is a cutting-edge web3 wallet that leverages biometric scanning technology to provide secure and convenient authentication for blockchain transactions.
 With Biometra, users can seamlessly interact with decentralized applications (dApps) and manage their digital assets using their biometric data, ensuring the highest level of security and user experience.

-## Tech Stack Used
+# ⭐️ `Tech Stack`

 - **Ant Design 🧙**
 - **Moralis 🌠**